There and back again? Neutral outflows in z~3.5 quiescent galaxies: Data and methods

 \subsubsection{Fitting}

-For both the simple and the partial-covering models, we first fit all 23 targets using least squares to obtain initial estimates.
-Then, following a similar detection criterion as in \citet{zhuSQuIGGEObservationalEvidence2025}, we performed a 3000-iteration MCS for each target with Eq. \ref{eq: simple model} to estimate the \nai~D equivalent width (EW), where the flux density is defined as $F_{\rm MCS}(\lambda) = F_{\star,\,\rm pPXF} + F_{\mathrm{Na\,\textsc{i}\,D,\,simp.}}$, and $\mathrm{EW} = \int_{\lambda_{\min}}^{\lambda_{\max}} \left[\,1 - F_{\rm MCS}(\lambda)\,\right] \mathrm{d}\lambda$.
-We use the simple model because it allows negative EW values, thereby facilitating the definition of detections.
-We define targets with positive EWs detected at $>2\sigma$ (i.e., 2.5th-97.5th percentile range) confidence interval as detections, those with positive EWs detected at $1-2\sigma$ (i.e., 16th-84th percentile range) as tentative detections, and negative EWs at $1\sigma$ are non-detections.
+For both the simple and the partial-covering models, we first fit all 23 targets using least squares to obtain initial parameter estimates.
+We then adopt a Monte Carlo simulation (MCS)--based detection criterion, following \citet{zhuSQuIGGEObservationalEvidence2025}.
+For each target, we generate 3000 realizations of the continuum-normalized spectrum by perturbing the flux according to the per-pixel noise, and refit each realization using Eq.~\ref{eq: simple model}.This procedure yields a distribution of equivalent width (EW) measurements that naturally accounts for both noise and Gaussian line-profile assumptions.
+In each realization, the flux density is defined as $F_{\rm MCS}(\lambda) = F_{\star,\,\rm pPXF} + F_{\mathrm{Na\,\textsc{i}\,D,\,simp.}}$, and the EW is computed as $\mathrm{EW} = \int_{\lambda_{\min}}^{\lambda_{\max}} \left[\,1 - F_{\rm MCS}(\lambda)\,\right] \mathrm{d}\lambda$.
+We adopt the simple model for this step because it allows EW to take both positive (absorption) and negative (apparent emission) values under noise fluctuations, enabling a well-defined assessment of detection significance.
+We define detections based on the EW distribution: targets with EW $>0$ at $>2\sigma$ (i.e., 2.5th--97.5th percentile range) are classified as detections, those with EW $>0$ at $1$--$2\sigma$ (i.e., 16th--84th percentile range) as tentative detections, and those consistent with EW $\leq 0$ at $1\sigma$ as non-detections.
+Compared to a detection criterion based solely on per-pixel spectral S/N, this approach evaluates the significance of the integrated line strength and therefore accounts for both the line width and profile shape, providing a more robust definition of faint absorption features.

 This method yields 10/23 $ 2\sigma$ detections and 3/23 $ 1\sigma$ tentative detections with excess \nai~D absorption.